hashicorp/terraform/website/source/docs/commands/index.html.markdown

-    init               Initialize a new or existing Terraform configuration output             Read an output from a state file plan               Generate and show an execution plan push               Upload this Terraform module to Atlas to run refresh            Update local state file against real resources show               Inspect Terraform state or plan
+    init               Initialize a new or existing Terraform configuration output             Read an output from a state file plan               Generate and show an execution plan push               Upload this Terraform module to Terraform Enterprise to run refresh            Update local state file against real resources show               Inspect Terraform state or plan
     taint              Manually mark a resource for recreation